dbmi-bgm/cgap-pipeline/docs/index.rst

 Overview
 ========

-This is a documentation for CGAP pipelines (https://github.com/dbmi-bgm/cgap-pipeline) This documentation corresponds to the current version ``v14`` (https://github.com/dbmi-bgm/cgap-pipeline/tree/v14)
+This is a documentation for CGAP pipelines ``v14`` (https://github.com/dbmi-bgm/cgap-pipeline/tree/v14)

 Contents
 ########